ThienTuongDuong/SOC-learning-journal/Week_01/Day01.md

 - My next learning goal is to understand how logs are generated and how alerts are created.

-Every heavy step taken today makes the path of tomorrow brighter.
+**Every heavy step taken today makes the path of tomorrow brighter**